IBM/nlc-email-phishing/README.md

 # Natural Language Classifier email spam classifier

 In this Code Pattern, we will build an app that classifies email, either labeling it as "Phishing", "Spam", or "Ham" if it does not appear suspicious.
 We'll be using IBM Watson Natural Language Classifier (NLC) to train a model using email examples from an [EDRM Enron email dataset](https://www.edrm.net/resources/data-sets/edrm-enron-email-data-set/).
-The custom NLC model can be quickly and easily build in the Web UI, deployed into our nodejs app using the [Watson Developer Cloud Nodejs SDK](https://github.com/watson-developer-cloud/node-sdk), and then run from a browser.
+The custom NLC model can be quickly and easily built in the Web UI, deployed into our nodejs app using the [Watson Developer Cloud Nodejs SDK](https://github.com/watson-developer-cloud/node-sdk), and then run from a browser.

 When the reader has completed this Code Pattern, they will understand how to: